VanLife

 OpenVan.campβ World of motorhomes — here

-The financial viability of buying a motorhome instead of renting depends on the frequency of use.
-Using the example of a Knaus l!ve 650 MF model costing approximately €70,000, the calculation shows that purchase pays off if used for more than 22 weeks in the first year or about 5.5 weeks annually in subsequent years, compared to an average weekly rental cost of €1,200.
+Whether buying a motorhome is financially smarter than renting depends on how often you use it.
+Using the Knaus l!ve 650 MF model (approx. €70,000) as an example, calculations show that buying pays off if you use it more than 22 weeks in the first year, or about 5.5 weeks annually in subsequent years, compared to an average weekly rental of €1,200.

 This content was collected automatically from public sources.
 All images and content belong to their respective copyright holders.
 Copyright information